 Organizing objects in the Amazon S3 console by using folders

-In Amazon S3, buckets and objects are the primary resources, and objects are stored in buckets.
-Amazon S3 has a flat structure instead of a hierarchy like you would see in a file system.
+In Amazon S3 general purpose buckets, objects are the primary resources, and objects are stored in buckets.
+Amazon S3 general purpose buckets have a flat structure instead of a hierarchy like you would see in a file system.
 However, for the sake of organizational simplicity, the Amazon S3 console supports the folder concept as a means of grouping objects.
 The console does this by using a shared name prefix for the grouped objects.
 In other words, the grouped objects have names that begin with a common string.
 This common string, or shared prefix, is the folder name.
 Object names are also referred to as key names.

-For example, you can create a folder in the console named photos
+For example, you can create a folder in a general purpose bucket in the console named photos

 and store an